 Pre-contract Right to Work screening is also undertaken with all of our Commission Operators prior to any contract between us, including Right to Work in the UK documents, proof of address and credit checks.
 These are updated on an annual basis and any changes in status are investigated and appropriate action taken.

-SGN Ltd propose to ensure all its employees are made fully aware of the Modern Slavery Act, its risks to the company, their own personal responsibility and how to report any concerns, during the financial year ending 31 March 2022.
-A robust training document will be provided and quarterly refresher training will be maintained.
+SGN Ltd ensures that all of its employees are made fully aware of the Modern Slavery Act, its risks to the company, their own personal responsibility and how to report any concerns.
+A robust training document is provided.

 SGN Ltd considers that the following indicators are a reasonable intimation that modern slavery and human trafficking are not taking place within our business.
 There are:-